iidsample/cs395t/index.markdown

 ## Course Organization

 ### Paper Reviews
-You are required to read and submit a response to the ~~canvas assignment~~ on the Ed discussion posted for each assigned paper reading.
+You are required to read and submit a response to the ~~canvas assignment~~ Ed discussion posted for each assigned paper reading.
 The Paper reviews our due at ~~9 AM~~ 6PM before each class on Ed.

 ### In class Discussion